gaberoo/doitex/README.md

 # doitex.rb

-Script to automatically parse doi citation from LaTeX documents and download the corresponding references from CrossRef.
+Script to automatically parse doi citations from LaTeX documents and download the corresponding references from CrossRef.

 ## Usage